BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Corfu to balance good weather with fewer crowds?
+When's the absolute best time to visit Corfu if I want sunshine but want to avoid the peak summer crowds?

-Beyond the famous beaches, what's a truly special, less-crowded spot you'd recommend?
+Beyond the famous beaches, what's a truly special, less-touristy spot you'd recommend?

 How many days do you need in Corfu, Greece?